-The Peer Support Officer’s Role
+The Role of the Peer Support Officer

-Peer Support Officers provide:
+Peer Support Officers may provide:

-- One-on-one support and group support sessions after a critical incident
+assistance with group support sessions after a critical incident

-If you are seeking professional counselling support, please see the
+If you are seeking professional counselling support, please see the Counsellors page

 Critical Incident Response & Management

-- Provide individual or group support sessions to help reduce the initial stress of an incident and promote healthy coping strategies
+assist in the provision of individual or group support sessions to help reduce the initial stress of an incident and promote healthy coping strategies

 Personal information about staff and volunteers gained through their roles as PSOs may only be revealed when: